Dr Gemma Gladstone

-My experience has highlighted for me why it is so important to be an informed integrative therapist – someone who draws from a variety of effective methods as required.
+Time and again, my experiences have reinforced the tremendous value of being able to draw from a variety of effective methods as required.
 This is why, after using experiential interventions in the treatment of complex trauma, personality disorders, complicated grief and recurrent depression for many years, I decided to complete my Advanced Certification in Schema Therapy.
-This is a therapy I am passionate about because I know how well it works and how beneficial it can be for understanding complex issues, resolving long-term patterns and tackling persistent emotional disorders like chronic depression.
+It’s a therapy I’m deeply passionate about, because I know how well it works and how beneficial it can be for understanding complex issues, resolving long-term patterns and tackling persistent emotional disorders like chronic depression.
 I’m also qualified as a trainer and supervisor, something that allows me to help other mental health professionals learn and practice the many benefits of schema therapy with their own clients.

 Beyond my role here at the Good Mood Clinic, I’ve worked in various clinical settings outside of private practice including facilitating Dialectical Behaviour Therapy, or DBT, groups and inpatient/outpatient mental health programs.
 I’ve consulted in business as a coaching psychologist assisting managers better understand their own personality styles (schemas) and how they affect the people around them.
 I’ve conducted numerous workshops for psychologists and therapists (topics including sexual abuse, schema therapy, personality disorders) as well as working in adult education.
 I also have a strong professional and personal interest in Buddhist psychotherapy, mindfulness and self-compassion practices.
 I incorporate these where possible, encouraging my clients to practice meditation and develop self-compassion in their daily life.
 In my experience there’s a big overlap between Buddhist psychology and schema therapy – as they both aim for better psychological integration and psychological/spiritual growth.

 While, yes, I bring decades of experience to my clients, I’m the first to admit there is always more to learn.
-In fact, I believe it is essential for a mental health professional to take an active role in their own continued growth and learning.
-I regularly attend extra/complimentary training in the area of schema therapy and related topics as well as clinical supervision and reflective practice.
-I’m a strong believer in the idea that we should never stop learning and never lose our curiosity for life.
+In fact, I believe it’s essential for a mental health professional to take an active role in their own continued growth and learning.
+I regularly attend complimentary training in the area of schema therapy and related topics, as well as clinical supervision and reflective practice.
+I’m a strong believer we should never lose our curiosity for learning in life.